Home

 (PDF 0.5 MB, 25 pages).
 Video presentation of this paper here (4 parts, 58 min total).

-Mystery of physical interaction: slides presented at 2010 IANDS Conference (Denver, September 2010)
+Mystery of physical interaction: slides presented at 2010 IANDS Conference (Denver, Colorado, September 2010)

 The mystery of physical interaction in near-death experience: implications for understanding consciousness